SantamRC/Elixir/README.md

-This is a basic react native chat application.
+This is a basic react native chat application using react native.
+It provides features like group chats, private chats and status uploading.